 Here you can find the SITA Bus Schedule, as well as ticket prices, tips etc.

 Besides the SITA Bus, another option would be the City-Sightseeing buses.
 While a bit more expensive, they do provide a guaranteed seat on board and provide much better travelling conditions overall, audio commentary (in multiple languages) about the Amalfi Coast and the places the bus goes through.
-Here you can find more info about the Sorrento & Amalfi Coast City Sightseeing.
+Highly recommended!

 In Sorrento to Salerno direction, this is the order of the towns on the Amalfi Coast: